 "I'm the opposite, I don't like to take baths at all," says Scott.
 "It makes me feel loose, and I like to keep feeling strong.
 I stretch, but mid-week I don't like to feel loose.
 Maybe Friday or Saturday I'll get a massage, though.
 It's really important to get rest and eat right; that's what helps my body recover most."

-The unfairly good-looking pair was in town to help launch The Body Shop Body Butter Duos ($16 each), dual-chamber tubs containing the brand's popular body cream and an ultra-moisturizing version for very dry areas.
+The gold-medalist pair was in town to help launch The Body Shop Body Butter Duos ($16 each), dual-chamber tubs containing the brand's popular body cream and an ultra-moisturizing version for very dry areas.
 Tessa gives them a nod for keeping her skin supple.
 "We spend all our time in a freezing cold, dry rink, and I've had two surgeries on both my legs.
 I found the intense moisturizer helped my scars," she explains.
 "And my costumes tend to show a lot of skin, so I want to have a nice glow and smooth skin."

 "I'm not really so much for the glow, but I really do have horrible elbows from being in the rink so long," Scott interjects.
 "Everybody goes through that winter phase, but we're always in the rink, in the cold.
 We constantly have to moisturize."
 Before The Body Shop came calling, Scott says he used pretty much whatever he could get his hands on.
 Now he uses the Macadamia Body Butter Duo.
 "It's pretty neutral.
 I don't have any of my buddies going -- *makes funny, obnoxious sniffing-around motions.* "I use the dry-skin part on my elbows, and the rest everywhere else."

 Of course I get a goofy image in my head of the pair getting all slip-slidey with a case of the dropsies from using too much body butter.
 "No, not at all," laughs Tessa.
 "We just smell really good."